oldfritter/go-agent/MIGRATION.md

 ### Package names

 The agent has been placed in a new `/v3` directory, leaving the top level directory with the now deprecated v2 agent.
 More specifically:
-* The `newrelic` package has moved from `"github.com/newrelic/go-agent"` to `"github.com/newrelic/go-agent/v3/newrelic"`.
+* The `oldfritter` package has moved from `"github.com/oldfritter/go-agent"` to `"github.com/oldfritter/go-agent/v3/oldfritter"`.
 This makes named imports unnecessary.
 * The underscore in the `_integrations` directory is removed.
-Thus the `"github.com/newrelic/go-agent/_integrations/nrlogrus"` import path becomes `"github.com/newrelic/go-agent/v3/integrations/nrlogrus"`.
+Thus the `"github.com/oldfritter/go-agent/_integrations/nrlogrus"` import path becomes `"github.com/oldfritter/go-agent/v3/integrations/nrlogrus"`.
 Some of the integration packages have had other changes as well:
   * `_integrations/nrawssdk/v1` moves to `v3/integrations/nrawssdk-v1`
   * `_integrations/nrawssdk/v2` moves to `v3/integrations/nrawssdk-v2`
   * `_integrations/nrgin/v1` moves to `v3/integrations/nrgin`